INTRODUCTION:

 Age-Precambrian to recent

-They reproduce through spores and have a dominant sporophyte generation in their life cycle.
-Pteridophytes played a significant role in the evolutionary history of plants as they were the first group to evolve true vascular tissues.
+They reproduce through spores and have a dominant sporophyte generation in their life cycle ( the first group to evolve true vascular tissues.)

 B. Phanerogamia:

 "Phanerogamia" is an older term that was used to refer to plants that produce visible reproductive structures, such as flowers and seeds.
 It is not commonly used in modern plant taxonomy.
-It has 2 main types1.Gymnosperm
+It has two main types

 Gymnosperms are a diverse group of plants that have been around for hundreds of millions of years and were dominant during the Mesozoic Era, commonly known as the age of dinosaurs.
 They include several well-known plant families such as conifers (e.g., pines, spruces, firs), cycads, Ginkgo biloba, and Gnetophytes.

-a.
-Naked seeds: As mentioned earlier, gymnosperms have seeds that are not enclosed in fruits.
-The seeds are usually borne on the scales of cones or in modified cone-like structures.b.
-Cones or strobili: Gymnosperms produce reproductive structures called cones or strobili.
-These structures can be male or female, and they bear the reproductive organs of the plant.
-The male cones produce pollen, while the female cones contain ovules that develop into seeds after fertilization.
+b.
+Cones or strobili : Gymnosperms produce reproductive structures called cones or strobili.
+These structures can be male or female and they bear the reproductive organs of the plant.
+Male cones produce pollen.
+Female cones contain ovules, which turn into seeds after fertilization.

-2.Angiosperm : Angiosperms, also known as flowering plants, are the largest group of plants in the plant kingdom.
+2.Angiosperm : It also known as flowering plants and the largest group of plants in the plant kingdom.
 They are characterized by the production of flowers, which contain reproductive structures called ovaries that develop into fruits, enclosing and protecting seeds.
-Angiosperms are highly diverse and can be found in a wide range of habitats worldwide.
+Angiosperms are extremely diverse and can be found in a various habitats across the globe.